Salzburg 2 Days Itinerary

 Last summer, Salzburg was one of many stops on my epic Central European backpacking trip.
 Salzburg came at the very end of my journey.
 I’d already been trekking on the road for a good six weeks.
 At this point, my throat and sinuses hated my guts, and my achey joints desperately wanted sleep for 10 years.

 Still, Salzburg excited and surprised me!
+There are so many things to visit in Salzburg that it’s hard for any traveler to feel bored.
 Hence the creation of this guide to Salzburg Austria!

 Here are a few highlights I hope you can add to your own Austrian adventure.
 Enjoy!
 For more help, you can always trust Lonely Planet’s Austria Guide.